satyanash/satyanash.github.io/_posts/2017-11-21-event-pycon-india-2017-new-delhi.markdown

 ### Panel Discussion on Women in Open Source
 {: #panel2}

-While I hadn't given it much thought in the beginning, women are clearly under-represented in the open source software community.
+While I hadn't given it much thought in the beginning, women are clearly under-represented in the Open Source software community.
 This panel was held to discuss the reason why it is, the challenges faced by women who are in the community and what efforts are currently underway.

 The panel consisted of: